vian1015/pbp-fluitter-lab/README.md

 ## Widgets Used
 1. FutureBuilder<br>
 Widget that builds itself based on the latest snapshot of interaction with a Future
+2. IconButton<br>
+A flutter icon with button functionality

 ## Mechanism of retrieving data from json
 First off, we have to parse our URI string into object.
 We can do this by using `Uri.parse()` method.
 After we get our URI object, we use `http.get()` method to get the data from our URI object.
 The fetched JSON data is in the form of String, therefore we need to decode the data using `jsonDecode()` function to obtain JSON object.
 We can then store our JSON object to its corresponding models.